 In 2013, we received proceeds of \$300.0 million from our Term Credit Facility to fund our purchase of ORCC.
 In addition, we received proceeds of \$300.0 million from our Senior Notes during the year ended December 31, 2013.
 We used a portion of the proceeds to pay the \$188.0 million balance of the Revolving Credit Facility and to repurchase \$80.9 million of common stock.
-We repaid \$30.9 million of the Term Credit Facility during the year ended December 31, 2013, we received proceeds of \$28.7 million, including corresponding excess tax benefits, from the exercises of stock options and the issuance of common stock under our 1999 Employee Stock Purchase Plan, as amended, and used \$6.2 million for the repurchase of restricted stock and performance shares for tax withholdings.
+We repaid \$30.9 million of the Term Credit Facility during the year ended December 31, 2013.
+In addition, during the year ended December 31, 2013, we received proceeds of

+\$28.7 million, including corresponding excess tax benefits, from the exercises of stock options and the issuance of common stock under our 1999 Employee Stock Purchase Plan, as amended, and used \$6.2 million for the repurchase of restricted stock and performance shares for tax withholdings.
 We paid \$17.0 million in debt issuance costs in 2013.
 We also made payments to third-party institutions, primarily related to debt and capital leases, totaling \$14.0 million.